psidnell/ofexport2/README.md

 ## Known Issues ##

 - Task/Project notes are stripped back to ASCII on export because wide characters seem corrupted when I retrieve them.
 This could be down to the encoding OmniFocus uses or it could be an issue with the SQLite Java driver.
 I experimented with various obvious specific encodings but that didn't help.
+- Context availability is something I haven't been able to deduce from the database.
+- Perspective data is something I haven't managed to decode.
+- In  OmniFocus, child Contexts/Tasks are interleaved, as are child Projects/Folders.
+In ofexport they are not.